JHU-PL-Lab/www-fpse/lecture/ocaml-intro.md

 * The actual compiler is `ocamlc` or `ocamlopt`, but we will never be directly invoking it
 * Instead we will operate at a higher level and use build tool `dune` to invoke the compiler
 * `dune` is a modern `make`/`Makefile` equivalent for OCaml which is very powerful.

+We have made a little project with all the right files in the right places, see [helloworld.zip](../examples/helloworld.zip).
+We will review these files in lecture, here is an overview.

-* So, in same directory, there should be a `dune` file with the following contents:
+* In the top directory there should be a `dune` file with the following contents:
 ```scheme
 (executable             ; create an executable
   (name helloworld)     ; need to give it a name
   (modules helloworld)  ; it consists of just one module, helloworld.ml
 )
 ```
 * This is the **build file**, specifying how to compile/test/run the program.
-The notation is S-expressions.
+* The notation is *S-expressions*, a very old textual format from Lisp that is an alternative to JSON.
 * Also a file `dune-project` is needed with only `(lang dune 3.24)` in it.
 * Now, type `dune build` to compile this `helloworld.ml` code as an executable.
 * All of the results are placed in a new `_build/` sub-directory
 * Then, run with `dune exec ./helloworld.exe` - same as typing `_build/default/helloworld.exe`
-* We will be using `dune` to build libraries and binaries, and `utop` to play with them.
+* We will use `dune` to build libraries and binaries, and `utop` to play with them.
-* If you want to try these commands yourself the above `helloworld.ml` and dune files are in [this zip](../examples/helloworld.zip), just unzip and the `dune` commands above should work from within the `helloworld` directory.

 ### OCaml Language Basics in `utop`